MikhaD/nixos-config/README.md

 - Overhaul work emulators script bash completions
 - Add info on [] and [[]] in bash cheat-sheet
 - pkgs README with info on how to write derivations
+- Figure out how to get nixpkgs in repl so I can test more easily